 Many regulators have decided that the Statutory Life Policy be overly wasteful and they tend to use the Retirement for Clause Policy.
 A wire rope deteriorates slowly over its entire service, but in order to be aware of the state of deterioration, a wire rope must be periodically inspected.
 Moderate deterioration is normally present, and low levels of deterioration do not justify retirement.
 Which is why you have wire rope inspections in order to monitor the normal process of deterioration.
 This ensures that the rope can be retired before it can become dangerous.
 In addition, these inspections can detect unexpected damage or corrosion on the wire rope which will allow for you to take corrective actions in order to ensure the longevity of the wire rope.

 This system is useful for detecting external rope deterioration.
 In order to use this approach, the inspector will lightly grab the rope with a rag.
 The inspector then glides the cloth over the rope.
 Often times external broken wires will porcupine (stick up).
 When the rope moves along the wire it will be snagged on the broken wire.
 The inspector will then stops dragging the cloth along the wire and visually inspects the condition of the wire.

 Frequently broken wires often do no porcupine, which is why a different test procedure must be utilized.
-This test involves moving along the rope two or three feet at a time and visually examining the rope at area.
+This test involves moving along the rope two or three feet at a time and visually examining the rope.
 This method though can become tiresome because often times the rope is covered in grease and many internal and external defects will avoid detection through this method.

 Visual inspections are often not well suited for the detection of internal rope damage.
 Which means that they have limited value as the only means of wire rope inspection.
 Though visual inspections do not require special machines.
 When completed by a knowledgeable and experienced rope examiner though visual inspections can be valuable tools for evaluating rope degeneration.